eediallo/Spaced-Repetition-Tracker/README.md

 3. Add a new topic with a start date.
 4. The app will calculate and display review dates based on spaced repetition intervals.

+## Contributions
+<br>Contributions are welcome.
+If you find any bugs or want to improve the project, feel free to fork the repo, make your changes, and submit a pull request.